-The traffic analysis concluded that the project would generate less than 50 total daily traffic trips at any analyzed intersection or peak hour.
-The analysis also concluded that the project should participate in the Regional Transportation Impact Fee Program (RTIF) and pay the current adopted fee in place for the land use type (see Mitigation Measures 8).
-With implementation of this mitigation, the project would not conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.
+The traffic analysis concluded that five intersections and one roadway segment were identified to need improvement and that the project should participate in the Regional Transportation Impact Fee (RTIF) Program (see Mitigation Measure 7) and pay their fair share of local improvement to the five intersections and one roadway segment affected by the project (see Mitigation Measure 8).
+With implementation of mitigation, the project would not conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.